Alfresco/docs-alfresco/search-services/latest/config/security.md

 For addressing the security issue https://nvd.nist.gov/vuln/detail/CVE-2020-13941, it is necessary to configure the location parameter of the replication handler to be invariant.

+This configuration is already in the provided solrconfig.xml.

 ```xml
 <requestHandler name="/replication" class="org.alfresco.solr.handler.AlfrescoReplicationHandler" >
     <!--